 - Negotiate your credit rating.
 Request your creditor to hold off on reporting the late payment to the credit bureaus.
 Missing even one payment can lower your credit score.
 And, remember, paying less than the minimum is equivalent to a missed payment.
 There is no law that says a creditor must report to the credit bureaus at all.
 Therefore, there is no legal requirement for a creditor to report a missed payment to the credit bureaus.
 It is the sole discretion of your credit card company to report.
 Once you are 90 days late most creditors will almost always report to the credit bureaus.

-To avoid serious financial damage do not allow late payments to get to 180 days (6 months).
+To avoid serious financial damage don’t allow late payments to get to 180 days (6 months).
 Once late payments reach 180 days a charge-off ensues.
 At the point of charge-off the credit card company will sell the debt to a third-party collection agency.
 You will end up with a charge-off on your credit reports along with the collection agency account.
 Double negative whammy!